Please ensure Javascript is enabled for purposes of website accessibility

 Skip to main content

 As part of our ongoing commitment to making our streets safer and improving our local community, we undertook a Local Area Traffic Management (LATM) study for the suburbs of Largs Bay and Largs North (partial).
 The study area encompasses the region bounded by Wills Street to the south, Military Road to the west, Strathfield Terrace to the north, and Victoria and Mersey Roads to the east.
-Please refer to the Document Library or the map tab, for an overview map of the study area.
+Please refer to the key documents or the map tab on this page, for an overview of the study area.

 In May 2024 we wrote to all residents and business owners in the study area seeking feedback on traffic-related issues in your street and across the suburb.
 We received 190 feedback submissions.
 Members of the community told us about their observations on speeding, traffic volume, parking and other relevant matters.
 You can find out more about what our community told us by viewing our early engagement findings.